 Create a List of Keywords from Scratch

-You can manually create a list of target keywords, but you'll need to do a bit of research.
-To build a good list of targeted keywords, you need to anticipate how people are going to search for content like yours.
+You can manually create a list of target keywords with a bit of research.
+To build a good list of targeted keywords, you want to anticipate how people are going to search for content like yours.
 For example, if you're writing a thought leadership article about SEO practices, you want to think about how people are going to find that content.
 What are your potential readers trying to find out?
 You've probably identified a target audience before you created your article, so you can use your target audience to get your target keywords.

 For example, if your target audience is marketing managers, they might be researching ways to increase traffic and conversions without spending too much budget.
 You could target related keywords such as "increase", "conversions" and "organic traffic" and obviously "SEO".
 You could also include words that describe a similar goal to "increase", such as "grow" and "optimize".